Counter Currency.

 an upward trend is observed for the currency pair .

-• The quoted currency becomes more expensive – this process causes a downward trend in Forex.
+• The quote currency appreciates – this process causes a downward trend on Forex.

-It is these two patterns that should not be forgotten when forecasting the future trend of the trend, since if you focus on changes in the value of counter currency, then it always has inverse proportionality to the emerging movement on the forex chart for the currency pair as a whole.
+These two patterns should be kept in mind when forecasting the future trend, since if you focus on changes in the value of the counter currency, it is always inversely proportional to the emerging movement on the Forex chart for the currency pair as a whole.

 Joomla templates by a4joomla